 Times are tough for growing businesses.
 To meet the current challenges posed by the pandemic, organizations need to boost productivity, connect employees, and foster an effective company culture.
+Organizations need to make the shift to Teams as your base of operations.

 This is harder now that employees are working from home, and so the ‘base of operations’ has had to move online.
 Microsoft Teams has all the attributes and capabilities to meet these challenges and become this base of operations for a remote and dispersed workforce.